KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.sending-technology/content/gsm-technology/_index.md

 # Cloud integration without GSMDataManager
 1. Please download the appropriate SW tool to configure your device.
-You find the SW here: http://www.keller-druck.com/home_e/paprod_e/software_e.asp.
+You find the SW [here](http://www.keller-druck.com/home_e/paprod_e/software_e.asp).
 If you can connect to the device with a cable please use the ["GSM Setup" SW](http://www.keller-druck2.ch/swupdate/GSMSetup/GSMSetup.zip) and it's [manual](http://www.keller-druck2.ch/swupdate/GSMSetup/manual/man_gsm2_e_en.pdf).

 2. Ideally, the KOLIBRI Cloud gets the data from an FTP-Server.
 Either you host an own FTP server or use own of the provided FTP accounts from KELLER.
 Either way please contact KOLIBRI support to communicate the needed credentials (host-name, user-name, password).